100prznt/DarkModeActivator/README.md

 ## Details
+This section only describes what DMA (DarkModeActivator) does.
+It is __not__ necessary to adapt any xml files yourself.

 The tool searches for a configuration file of the Neutron UI Toolkit and activates the option to use the dark mode feature.
 The file is located in the current deploy directory (```%localappdata%\Autodesk\webdeploy\production\<GUID>```) under the path ```Neutron\UI\Base\Resources\UIToolkit\theme-featurepacks.xml```.

 #### theme-featurepacks.xml